PakkuDon/pixel-art-gallery/doc/adr/0002-store-pixel-art-in-github-repository.md

 ## Consequences

 - Images and their associated metadata will be stored under version control so that they can be revised or reverted with relative ease.
+- As new images will be added in git commits my Github contribution graph may still appear green even if I haven't coded at all.